Evaluation of acoustic Green's function in rectangular rooms with general surface impedance walls: Problem formulation

 Imposing Equation~\eqref{eq:generalsolution1D} into Equation~\eqref{eq:eigenvalueproblem}, leads to the condition on $\hat{q}$:

 where $\gamma_\pm:=\beta_\pm kl$. $\hat{b}$ can instead be found by solving given $\hat{q}$.
-Equation~\eqref{eq:main_condition} is equivalent to Equation (5.4) in \cite{morse_sound_1944} and Equation (8) in \cite{nolan_two_2019}, corresponding to the generalization of the result from \cite{morse_theoretical_1968} for asymmetric walls.
-Specifically, it corresponds to a non-trivial transcendental equation in the single unknown $\hat{q}$, which admits no closed-form solution except in a few special cases.
-Among these, we highlight the choice of $\beta_-=\beta_+=0$, which reduces to the problem with perfectly rigid walls and whose solutions are $\hat{q}=\tilde{q}\in\mathbb{Z}$, as established by classical theory.
+Let us denote with $v(\hat{q})$ the residual of Equation~\eqref{eq:main_condition}; $v(\hat{q})=0$ represents the main problem to address in the following sections, as eigenpairs can be directly inferred from $\hat{q}$ and SoV can be employed to extend the solution to 2D or 3D rectangular rooms.
+Specifically, the equation is transcendental and admits no closed-form solution except in a few special cases.
+Among these, we highlight the choice of $\beta_-=\beta_+=0$, which reduces to the problem with perfectly rigid walls and whose solutions are $\hat{q}\in\mathbb{Z}$, as established by classical theory.
+Note that solutions are real-valued only in the perfect rigid scenario, whereas $\hat{q}$ is generally complex otherwise.

-To summarize, Equation~\eqref{eq:main_condition} represents the main problem to address, as all the other quantities can be directly inferred from $\hat{q}$, and separation of variables allows to extend the solution to 2D or 3D rectangular rooms.